bilincalti/browserforge/README.md

 </details>

-#### Undetected-Playwright
+#### Undetected-patchright

-[Undetected-Playwright](https://github.com/kaliiiiiiiiii/undetected-playwright-python) is also supported in the `browserforge.injectors.undetected_playwright` package.
-The usage is the same as the Playwright injector.
+[Undetected-patchright](https://github.com/kaliiiiiiiiii/undetected-patchright-python) is also supported in the `browserforge.injectors.undetected_patchright` package.
+The usage is the same as the patchright injector.

 ### Pyppeteer